The Association for Physical Education, in its mission states clearly that ‘PE should be at the heart of school life’.

 5. To increase participation in competitive sport through the School Sports Partnership and our Academy Trust.

 Additionally, we would also like to inspire more competition between the children through internal and external school competitions.
 We will be using some of our funding on transport to ensure that the children can access these opportunities.
-As a result of healthy competition situations, it is hoped that children will use their skills of working together in our Success for All lessons, and apply it to other areas of the curriculum to improve team work skills.
+As a result of healthy competition situations, it is hoped that children will use their skills of working together and apply it to other areas of the curriculum to improve team work skills.
 We also believe that it is important that the children improve their core body skills and strengthen their understanding of physical education and what it means to them, which will be a focus through many of our PE lessons.

 We continue to train year 6 pupils as Young Leaders to run clubs for the children at lunchtime which inspires competition with themselves and other children.